LizBonn/RamificationGroup/Memo/ValuedOrValuation.md

 Another issue is the ideal given be elements whose valuation is smaller than a certain value.
 I plan to define them for `Valuation`.

-More things I am not certain about (luckily we don't need them for present):
+More things I am not certain about (luckily I don't need to bother them for present):

 1. Whether an instance `Valued` for DVR should exist?
 It is quite cannoinical, but only up to equivalence.
 The answer to this question may involve a total rewrite of whole valuation theory that makes everything defines/holds up to equivalence.
-2.
+2. I feel the notation of a filtered object is needed.
+This should be done as broad as possible, in category theory, in order to capture filtered groups/modules/rings/... together.
+However in local field case, the filtration of upper ramification group is indexed in `Rat` lower is indexed in `Int`.
+3.

 ### Todo